+There is so much beauty in kids helping their siblings!
 I grew up in a family with nine kids.
 (And yes, I realize this is an extremely cheesy picture…but bear with me because it illustrates my point.)
 I adored it.
-I loved being second oldest.
+To me, it was the best being second oldest.
 I loved that there was always someone to hang out with.
 And I loved that most of the time there was a baby to hold.

 Although I have extraordinary parents, there’s no way two people could get to the needs of nine kids.
 It’s just not humanly possible.

 So, they instigated a plan.
 A serious plan.
 A plan of delegation.

 The older kids were assigned to be the “tutors” of the younger kids who were the “tutees.”
 Each month we older kids would be assigned to tutor a different tutee.
 We’d help them with their homework.
 Sit by them and dish them up at dinner, help them tie their shoes, help them be quiet in church, etc.

 Well, although Dave and I did try instigating this plan a few years ago in our family, I kind of forgot about it until one morning last week.
 I went in to check on the little girls at 6:45 before heading down to practice with Elle, and saw this:Now, this is actually not an unusual sight.
 It’s actually pretty much the norm.
 These girls get up early each morning and talk.
 They figure out their outfits.
 Sometimes they read together.
 They get into deep discussions as they take turns going to the bathroom.

 It made me think about how much these kids look out for each other.

 Sure, they have their arguments…a lot of them.
 Certain kids get left out more than others.
 And they are dramatic beyond belief when they get in fights.

 BUT, they can also be SO kind to each other.